-- vds-session-id The session ID of the managed session (see Directory-based Session Management) - VF Pass The credentials of the current user - VF TARGET O Details of the target object
+- vds-session-id The session ID of the managed session (see Directory-based Session Management on page 9) - VF_Pass The credentials of the current user - VF TARGET O Details of the target object

 Cookie Security

 Both vds-session-id and VF_Pass are HttpOnly cookies.
 This means that on a supported browser, they will be used only when transmitting HTTP (or HTTPS) requests.